 If not specified on the command line, the compiler assumes -xkeepframe=%none as the default.
-If specified but without a value, the compiler assumes -xkeepframe=%all c89 Specify runtime library behavior of libc to be in conformance with the C90 standard. c99 Specify runtime library behavior of libc be in conformance with the C99 standard. c11 Equivalent to c99.
-The runtime library behavior of libc for c99 and c11 are identical.
+If specified but without a value, the compiler assumes -xkeepframe=%all.

-B.2.122 -xlang=language
+B.2.123 -xlang=language

-The -xlang flag can be used to override the default libc behavior as specified by the -std flag. language must be one of the following:
+(Oracle Solaris) The -xlang flag can be used to override the default libc behavior as specified by the -std flag. language must be one of the following: